-You should be well on your way to getting your new computer by now.
+You should be well on your way to buying a new computer by now.

 The brand of PC can actually mean a lot to people, but most of the PC manufacturers like HP, Dell, Lenovo, Asus and Acer use the exact same components and parts.
 It isn’t until you are looking to buy a top-of-the-line PC that things get significantly different.
 With laptops, however, brand can make a difference.
 HP and Microsoft have options for high-end graphic design computers, while those two and Lenovo have specialized pens for artists.
 If you really want an idea of what a device is capable of, reading as many user reviews as possible will give you the perspective you need to make an informed decision.

 Desktop computers typically come in two options: Compact or Tower.
 The full-sized tower cases are good for high-end computing that needs more cooling and places for expandable hardware additions, while smaller compact desktop cases are good for office workstations that won’t need constant upgrades to function.